 ‘If the material you refer to was available at the time and should have been given to the various inquiries, but was not, then it could raise a question mark over the validity of those processes.
 I would respectfully suggest that is a concern which you may wish to raise with the Ombudsman’.

-Despite this context, there has been a failure by all of the regulatory bodies (the GMC, the Ombudsman and more recently in 2015 the Care Quality Commission), to take action about this situation and to provide an independent investigation into my daughter’s death and to look at the allegations coming from other families to establish whether there has been any criminal behaviour or intent.
+Despite this context, there has been a failure by all of the regulatory bodies (the GMC, the Ombudsman the Care Quality Commission, the Department of Health and Social Care), to take action about this situation and to provide an independent investigation into my daughter’s death and to look at the allegations coming from other families to establish whether there has been any criminal behaviour or intent.
 All these bodies cite timescales or their organisational remit as excuses for not acting.
 I was told that Dr Shinebourne had retired from the Brompton in 2008.
 He is not registered to practice clinically by the GMC.
 However he still sits on ethics committees at the Brompton and has in his own words acted as a medical expert in over 400 cases, even being used by the NHS Litigation Authority (now NHS Resolution), to fight cases on behalf of the NHS.

 ‘I am a solicitor in Kingsley Napley’s clinical negligence department.
 I have acted for Josephine Ocloo for many years in her campaign for justice from the Royal Brompton NHS Foundation Trust for the death of her 17 year old daughter, Krista.
 She has made many attempts to get the issues raised by her case independently investigated but has failed to achieve the accountability that she seeks.
 Her case potentially raises wider and ongoing concerns about the care at the Brompton and has links with the issues being considered by the Mid-Staffs Inquiry and is also topical in the light of the judicial review by the Brompton to try and save its paediatric care unit.
 I feel strongly that an injustice has been done with records lost and critical views from the Brompton’s own consultant not considered by the reviews that have taken place.
 Ms Ocloo has potentially uncovered a wider pattern of wrong doing on the part of the Brompton but without funding it is impossible from the legal perspective to take this any further.